cap1tan/wafermap/README.md

 ## Features

-* Circular wafers with arbitrary notch orientations.
+* Circular wafers with arbitrary notch orientations and full or inner layouts.
-* Edge-exclusion and grids with optional margin.
+* Grid with adjustable offset and origin, cells with adjustable size and margin.
+* Edge-exclusion.
 * Hover-able points, vectors and images.
 * Tooltips with embeddable images.
 * Individual labels and colors for each die.